Chapter 9. Troubleshooting

 During the in-place upgrade, the

 Leapputility usually preserves the network interface controller (NIC) names between RHEL 8 and RHEL 9.
-However, on some systems, for example systems with network bonding, the NIC names might need to be updated between RHEL 8 and RHEL 9.
-On those systems, set the
+However, on some systems, such as systems with network bonding, the NIC names might need to be updated between RHEL 8 and RHEL 9.
+On those systems, perform the following steps:

-LEAPP_NO_NETWORK_RENAMING=1environment variable, perform the in-place upgrade, and then verify that your network is working as expected.
+Verify that your network is working correctly.
 If needed, manually update the network configuration.
-(BZ#1919382)

 9.4.
 Obtaining support

-You can open a support case, select RHEL 7 as the product, and provide a
+To open a support case, select RHEL 8 as the product, and provide a

 sosreport from your system.